Singapore floorball body sets up youth training centre to strengthen pipeline of talent

 SINGAPORE – Over the past few years, Singapore floorball has been top in the region, winning four golds since the sport was introduced to the SEA Games programme in 2015.
 It is a perch the Republic does not want to be knocked off.

 With their future in mind, the Singapore Floorball Association (SFA) launched a National Youth Training Centre (NYTC) in October to strengthen the talent pipeline.
-The national body had formed men’s and women’s Under-19 teams in 2018 and is now turning its focus to younger cohorts.
+The national body had formed men and women’s Under-19 teams in 2018 and is now turning its focus to younger cohorts.

-Glendon Phua, head of high performance committee in SFA, said: “We’ve reached a steady state where our national high-performance programme has allowed our athletes to train throughout the year, yearly training programmes coupled with planned trips overseas to help prepare the athletes for overseas competitions.
+Glendon Phua, head of high performance committee in SFA, said: “We’ve reached a steady state where our national high performance programme has allowed our athletes to train throughout the year, yearly training programmes coupled with planned trips overseas to help prepare the athletes for overseas competitions.

-“After we settled the high performance part, which is mainly the men’s and women’s teams, in the last few years we started to explore how we can further support this pipeline.”
+“After we settled the high performance part, which is mainly the men and women’s teams, in the last few years we started to explore how we can further support this pipeline.”

 Players who are part of the National Youth Training Centre’s programme are categorised into three age groups: 13, 14 to 15, and 16 to 17.

-Each will take in 30 players per gender and these floorballers will train at the centres located at Yio Chu Kang Secondary School and Yumin Primary School once a week from October to March to avoid overlapping with the National School Games competition.
+Each will take in 30 players per gender and these floorballers will train at the venues located at Yio Chu Kang Secondary School and Yumin Primary School once a week from October to March to avoid overlapping with the National School Games.

-Twenty to 24 players – similar to the squad size for international competitions – will be selected for an overseas trip in June that includes test matches.
+Twenty to 24 players – similar to the squad size for international competitions – will be selected for an overseas trip in June that includes Test matches.

-This is meant to complement school programmes and create more avenues to develop national athletes, said Phua, who also expressed his gratitude towards Yio Chu Kang Secondary and Yumin Primary.
+This is meant to complement school programmes and create more avenues to develop national athletes, said Phua, who also expressed his gratitude towards Yio Chu Kang Secondary and Yumin Primary’s outgoing principal Carol Lim.

-The SFA is currently working on a curriculum designed by the national men’s and women’s head coaches as well as the association’s coach consultant from Sport Singapore, Louise Khng.
-The latter was a former national women’s head coach who led the team to the 2019 SEA Games gold and their best finish of 12th at the world championships. in the same year.
+The SFA is currently working on a curriculum designed by the national men and women’s head coaches as well as the association’s coach consultant from Sport Singapore.

 Following the model of powerhouses Finland and Sweden, Phua, who was a national player from 2007 to 2019, said the plan was to eventually share the curriculum with coaches across Singapore.